Rideshare Foodie swings through Madison for fish fry, old fashioned and friendly folks

-Kreskin Torres calls himself the Rideshare Foodie, and he has been driving for Uber and Lyft the last six years, seeing the country and trying local foods.
+Kreskin Torres calls himself the Rideshare Foodie: He's been driving for Uber and Lyft for the last six years, seeing the country and trying local foods.

 "Is it supposed to fall apart like this?" he said, holding up a piece of fish as it crumpled to the plate.
 He sent it back, and in short order was treated to a large plate of extra crispy fish.

+He loved the fries so much at Brothers Three, he quickly made them disappear, then got an extra order.

-He loved the tartar sauce and was so happy with his brandy old fashioned sweet that he filmed himself drinking it.
+He also dug the tartar sauce and was so happy with his brandy old fashioned sweet that he filmed himself drinking it.

 Torres said it wasn't his first old fashioned.
 He first tried the state's signature drink at a supper club in Wausau.
 Before stopping in Madison, he'd been in Wisconsin for two weeks, with stops not only in Wausau and Cedarburg, but also in Green Bay, Oshkosh and Milwaukee.
 He was headed to La Crosse next.

-"My main thing is to experience somebody else’s way of life," Torres said.
+"My main thing is to experience somebody else’s way of life," he said.

 Torres said he was impressed with Madison during his three-day visit.
 "I love the scenery.
 I enjoy the people.
 People are super friendly, outgoing, very kind."

-He said he can drive Uber and Lyft in every state except for New York, California and certain parts of Washington state due to regulations.
+Torres said he can drive for Uber and Lyft in every state except for New York, California and certain parts of Washington state due to regulations.

-He said because he's a rideshare driver people assume he lives in the place where he meets them.
-When he tells them he's from out of town and it's his first time there, he asks them what he should do to best experience the place.
+Because he's a rideshare driver, people assume he lives in the place where he meets them.
+When Torres tells them he's from out of town and it's his first time there, he asks them what he should do to best experience the place.

 That question in Wisconsin yielded fish fries, old fashioned, cheese curds, brats with sauerkraut, and breweries.

 Torres said he enjoys the connections he makes through food.
-People are usually excited to make recommendations to a newcomer, he said.
+People are usually excited to make recommendations to a newcomer.

 The man told Torres he likes to hunt and fish.
 "Wisconsin is awesome for that," he said.